byu-oit/handel/docs/handel-basics/accessing-secrets.rst

 ..
 WARNING::

     **Do not** pass these secrets into your application as environment variables in your Handel file.
-Since you commit your Handel file to source control, any credentials you put in there would be compromised.
+Since you commit your Handel file to source control, any credentials you put in there would be compromised to anyone who can see your source code.

     Handel provides a different mechanism for passing secrets to your application, as explained in this document.